MakoriFranklin/se-assignment-5-MakoriFranklin/README.md

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

-      Sure, here’s a simplified guide written as if a student is explaining:

       How I Downloaded and Installed Visual Studio Code on Windows 11 Open My Browser: